2021 Old Bexley and Sidcup by-election: Candidates

 On 28 October 2021, Labour announced its candidate as Daniel Francis, a councillor for Belvedere, who was the Leader of the Labour Group on Bexley Council from 2017 to 2021.
 The other shortlisted Labour candidates were Marcus Storm, Luke Murphy, and Rachel Taggart-Ryan.

 On 29 October, Reform UK announced that their leader Richard Tice would be their candidate.

 On 30 October, Bexley councillor Louie French was chosen as the Conservative candidate.
 French had represented the Falconwood & Welling ward since 2014.

 The Green Party selected Jonathan Rooks, a lecturer at South Bank University, who had previously contested the seat in 2010.

 David Kurten, a Former Member of the London Assembly for UKIP, stood for the Heritage Party, which he founded and leads.

 Care worker Simone Reynolds was selected as the candidate for the Liberal Democrats.
 Reynolds previously contested the seat in 2019.

 Mad Mike Young, a former Minster Parish Councillor, was selected for the Official Monster Raving Loony Party.

 When nominations closed on 9 November it was announced that there were 11 candidates.

-Results
+Result

 Changes to the vote share are relative to the result in the 2019 general election.